We had the good fortune of connecting with Sabrielle Augustin and we’ve shared our conversation below.

 Hi Sabrielle, can you walk us through the thought-process of starting your business?

 Starting my own studio was deeply influenced by my upbringing and personal experiences.
 Since I was young, I’ve always been inspired by my father, who runs his own company, and one of my mentors who also founded her own production company.
-I’ve never been aware of their reasons for starting their own business, but from my perspective, I found it empowering to see them take charge of their path, and that really inspired me!
+Seeing them take charge of their paths really encouraged me to think independently about my own.

-Short backstory—After graduating from Berklee College of Music, I began my career as a music composer for educational games and animated films.
-Back then I used to set up my own workspace and business cards which was exciting to me at the time.
-I think that made me feel like I was on the right path towards pursuing my passion independently, but I never fully committed to it.
-But, despite being able to express my creativity through collaborations with different teams, I often felt constrained within the confines of the media industry, limited by predefined roles that never fully utilized my potential.
+After graduating from Berklee College of Music, I began my career as a composer for educational games and animated films.
+Even then, I enjoyed setting up my own workspace and designing business cards… small things that made me feel like I was moving toward independence.
+But despite enjoying collaborations, I often felt constrained by the industry’s predefined roles that didn’t fully reflect my potential.

 Can you open up a bit about your work and career?
 We’re big fans and we’d love for our community to learn more about your work.